dotnet/EntityFramework.Docs/entity-framework/core/dbcontext-configuration/index.md

         }
     }
 -->

 [!code-csharp[ApplicationDbContext](../../../samples/core/Miscellaneous/ConfiguringDbContext/WebApp/ApplicationDbContext.cs?name=ApplicationDbContext)]

-`ApplicationDbContext` can then be used in ASP.NET Core controllers or other services through constructor injection.
-For example:
+`ApplicationDbContext` can be used in ASP.NET Core controllers or other services through constructor injection:

 <!--
     public class MyController